minhtienvu/nimble_assignment/README.md

        3. In the Postman application, Choose `Authorization -> Type -> Bearer Token`.
 Insert your token step 2 in the `Token` input.
 Be sure to use the valid token to call API.
            *  If you have a `Permission denied!!` error which means your token is expired, please use API `/api/v1/login` again to get a new token(I only set 10 minutes in my project to quickly check expired token).
        4. Call your API.

+## Problems
+- I haven't found a way to calculate `Total number of AdWords advertisers on the page.`
+- Finding the best way to improve performance to crawl Google pages.